 About the OTI

-The Office of Technology Innovation (OTI) assists HSC faculty in finding commercialization opportunities for innovations arising from research projects.
+Texas A&M System Techonology Commercialization (TTC) assists HSC faculty in finding commercialization opportunities for innovations arising from research projects.

 A primary function of the HSC is to disseminate new ideas through publications.
-The OTC works with faculty to quickly protect IP rights before publishing occurs, which protects the commercial value of the innovation.
+TTC works with faculty to quickly protect IP rights before publishing occurs, which protects the commercial value of the innovation.
 Surprisingly, "giving an idea to the world" through publishing without first protecting the IP can often guarantee that the discovery will be ignored by potential industry partners.

 If you have an idea or a new discovery that you believe could lead to a commercial process or product, please Contact Us for a consultation.
 We can work with you and develop a strategy for protecting IP rights that does not delay your plans for publication.